ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - fundamentals of web apps.md

 We will code the backend with JavaScript, using the [Node.js](https://nodejs.org/en/) runtime environment.
 Using the same programming language on multiple layers of the stack gives full-stack web development a whole new dimension.
 However, it's not a requirement of full-stack web development to use the same programming language (JavaScript) for all layers of the stack.

 It used to be more common for developers to specialize in one layer of the stack, for example, the backend.
 Technologies on the backend and the frontend were quite different.
 With the Full stack trend, it has become common for developers to be proficient in all layers of the application and the database.
 Oftentimes, full-stack developers must also have enough configuration and administration skills to operate their applications, for example, in the cloud.

+Thats the end of the fundamentals section, the next section is: [[Webdev - FSO - Intro to React]].